magnusviri/jamfpro-docker-compose/README.md

 ## Credit

 I used [Bryson Tyrrell's file](https://gist.github.com/brysontyrrell/95c9492f02a691b3f976830557f6d4ed) as a starting point for this project.
-Obviously I've significantly modified it.

 ## License